MokoenaLee/hang_person_V2/README.md

 Key takeaways
 ==============
-- -Understanding how SaaS works through adapting a non-SaaS application to a SaaS environment
+- Understanding how SaaS works through adapting a non-SaaS application to a SaaS environment
 - Understanding how routing works for a RESTful infrastructure
 - Understanding the importance of Behavior Driven Design and Test Driven Development during development
 - Understanding containerizing logic through the Model View Controller design pattern